the-ethan-hunt/first-timers-guide/guides/kubernetes/kubernetes.md

 * Portable --> It is easy to migrate from one cloud to another by just changing the kubernates configuration so no need to write complete deoloyment setup again
 *  Extensible --> It is modular pluggable ,hookable and composable
-* Self healing --> Auto placement, auto restart and auto scaling .If any container fails it tries to restart it so it goes again into production
+* Self healing --> Auto placement, auto restart and auto scaling.If any container fails it tries to restart it so it goes again into production

 ## Installing into your system